 How to book tickets to the Borghese Gallery

 - Grab a last minute ticket – a decent interface and tickets are available at short notice or are offered for dates the official site doesn’t yet display.

-- If you have a Roma Pass, or qualify for a free ticket (below), please note that the Gallery is free, but you must still book your visit in advance, which will incur a booking fee of €2 for most people (but waived for people marked with a * below).
+- If you have a Roma Pass, or qualify for a free ticket (see below), bear in mind that though the Gallery is free, you must still book your visit in advance, which will incur a booking fee of €2 for most people (but waived for groups marked with a * below).
 To book a free tour with a Roma Pass, or for any other inquiries or concessions, you must call this number: +39 06 32810 (lines open from 9 am – 6 pm Mon-Fri, 9 am – 1 pm Sat) to check availability.

 Eligibility for free tickets to the Borghese Gallery